idear1203/html2text/README.md

 The input is a root dictionary.
 You need to modify it in the code in this version.
 The program will recursively find all index.html in the given root dictionary.
 Then by using Aaron Swartz's html2text.py, I get the plain text and store it in index.txt which has same location with index.html.
 I ignore links and images contained in the html file by passing argument to html2text.py.

+In order to delete some short sentences, I use nltk to tokenize the material.
+So you have to install nltk.
+After that, you need to download english grammer package following stackoverflow: http://stackoverflow.com/questions/26570944/resource-utokenizers-punkt-english-pickle-not-found

 Usage:  `python main.py`